 Inveraray castle is a brilliant example of early gothic architecture.
 The present-day castle replaced an earlier castle and work began in 1743.
 The entire village of Inveraray was moved in order to give the castle a more secluded feel.
 You may recognise the castle from the Downton Abbey Christmas special.

 The Duke of Argyll still lives in the castle today.
 You can admire the castle from the side of the loch before embarking on your hike up to Dun Na Cuaiche.
 It is great that visitors can see the castle without paying admission fees first.
 If you would like to go inside there is a great collection of armoury and the gardens are very picturesque.
+There are so many wonderful castles in Scotland such as Eilean Donan, but I really liked this one!

 After taking a few photos of Inveraray Castle, head towards the very ornate Frew’s Bridge.
 This bridge was built in the 18th century and spans the River Aroy.
 What a grand start to our Highland hike!